Conservationists hoping to preserve what could be tallest redwood in Sonoma County

 Huge tree stumps serve as evidence of the logging that went on in the 1800s.
 But other, full-size redwoods have sprouted out of their stumps and roots, carrying on a genetic resilience that is simply breathtaking.

 "This is what they call a 'fairy ring.'
 See how these trees are ringing this spot?
-This was a giant redwood that stood here," Stump said.
+This was a giant redwood that stood here," said Stump, pointing to the 20-foot circle between the trees.
+"Probably the size of that opening."

 Most of the current trees are only a century or two old, but there is one that stands out, literally.
 The "Clar Tree," measuring 278 feet tall with a diameter of 16 feet can be seen piercing the forest's canopy.
 It is said to be the tallest tree in Sonoma County and, almost certainly, the oldest, estimated at around 2,000 years.